SimonBerens/GraphicsFinal/README.md

 move example example example
 torus 0 0 example example 100
 ```
-This also means that you can no longer write `move 500 500 500 <knob>`
+This also means that you can no longer write `move 500 500 500 <knob>`.

 Note: The declaration for the knob (and constant) must precede any of its uses.